bespoke-code/vix/README.md

 Full details about the challenge can be found [on the official 2017 NASA Space Apps Challenge site.](https://2017.spaceappschallenge.org/challenges/ideate-and-create/data-concierge/details)

-## Installation

-TODO: Describe the installation process

-## Usage
+## About our solution

+We love those who do research.
+Our goal is to provide them with the best datasets possible for them to do it.
+There comes Vix - our personal data concierge.

 We use [this NASA JSON metadata file](https://data.nasa.gov/data.json) as our main dataset and data extraction point.

-TODO: Add usage instructions
+Vix aims to improve users' ability to search quickly and effectively through the vast number of NASA datasets using multiple smart systems:
+- Dataset Filters (temporal, spatial and keyword filters)
+- Neural Network (using

+Vix can also recommend datasets based on your personal preferences, and take other users' dataset ratings into account.

 ## Contributing

+0. Share your ideas with us and get in touch!
-1. Fork it!
+1. Fork the project!
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
+4. Push to the branch: `git push origin my-new-feature`s
 5. Submit a pull request :D

 ## History

-TODO: Write history
+Vix is a project developed during the 2017 NASA Space Apps Challenge.
+It was fun!

 ## Authors
 * Andrej Georgievski - [*bespoke-code*](https://github.com/bespoke-code)